 Provost & VP Academic

 The Provost is the university’s senior academic leader.
-Dr. Moore works to align university budget and plans with the academic mission; ensures goals are integrated across both academic and administrative units; and provides a structure to enable clear and efficient decision making.
-All of Dalhousie’s Deans and the University Librarian report to the Provost, as do two Vice-Provosts (Students Affairs and Planning & Analytics) and the Associate Vice-President Academic.
+Dr. Harvey works to align university budget and plans with the academic mission; ensures goals are integrated across both academic and administrative units; and provides a structure to enable clear and efficient decision making.
+All of Dalhousie’s Deans report to the Provost, as do three Vice-Provosts (Students Affairs, Planning & Analytics and Equity & Inclusion) and the two Associate Vice-Presidents Academic.

 Dr. Harvey became dean of the Faculty of Arts and Social Sciences in July 2016, marking the latest step in a Dalhousie career that began in 1992.
 A professor in the Department of Political Science, Dr. Harvey has won numerous teaching awards and has served as University Research Professor of International Relations, director of the Centre for Foreign Policy Studies and research Fellow with the Canadian Global Affairs Institute.

 He also brings administrative experience gained from a prior term as associate dean of research for the Faculty.

 In his years at Dalhousie, Dr. Harvey has been part of the ongoing evolution of the university and the Faculty.
 Although much has changed, he believes the core values of the Faculty of Arts and Social Sciences have held strong.

 “What hasn’t changed is the consistently high quality of teaching, research and scholarship,” he says.
 “I have always been impressed by the number of teaching awards, research grants, fellowships, prizes and other awards our faculty and students receive.”